Pipelines are made up of a group of steps acting on the same level of abstraction. This allows a number of scenarios, such as:

 method facilitates passing data between behaviors.
 The context is similar to a shared dictionary which allows adding and retrieving information from different behaviors.

-Contexts are not concurrency-safe.
+Contexts are not thread-safe.

 In NServiceBus version 6 and above, the context respects the stage hierarchy and only allows adding new entries in the scope of the current context.
 A child behavior (later in the pipeline chain) can read and even modify entries set by a parent behavior (earlier in the pipeline chain) but entries added by the child cannot be accessed from the parent.